NickBwalley/AI-Powered-QnA-Assistant/README.md

-AI-Powered-QnA-Assistant
+# AI-Powered-QnA-Assistant
-A powerful tool that allows users to ask questions about their PDF and DOCX files and receive contextually relevant answers using OpenAI's API.
+A powerful tool that allows users to ask questions about their uploaded PDF and DOCX files and receive contextually relevant answers thanks to the OpenAI's API Integration to handle this.

-Overview
+## Overview
 This application enables users to upload document files (.pdf or .docx) and ask questions about the content.
-The tool processes documents by converting them into vectors stored in a knowledge base, then uses OpenAI's powerful language model to analyze the content and provide accurate, articulate responses based on the context within those files.
+The tool processes documents by converting them into vectors stored in a knowledge-base, then uses OpenAI's powerful language model to analyze the content and provide accurate, articulate responses based on the context within those files.

-Features
+## Features

 Document Upload: Supports PDF and DOCX files up to 200MB Vector-Based Processing: Converts document content into vectors stored in a vectorstore folder